 A friend of mine recently asked me what she should be doing to save for retirement.
 With the uncertainty of the future of social security, we should all be asking ourselves this question.

 The earlier you start saving for retirement, the longer your retirement account will have a chance to compound and the more you will have for retirement.
-Ideally, someone should start saving as soon as they start their first job after college.
+Our credit counseling advice is to start saving as soon as you start your first job after college.

 Most employers offer a 401k plan.
 The money is automatically deducted before taxes (you won’t even miss it).
 Many employers will offer matching contributions up to a certain amount.
 Say, 3%.
 So, if you contribute 3% of your salary to your 401k, they will add another 3% out of their pocket.
 Free money!
 This is an automatic and significant return and at the very least you should be contributing up to the matching amount.

 Unfortunately, not all employers are contributing to 401k plans and some don’t offer them at all.
 That is the situation that my friend is in.
 She knows she should at least be saving something for retirement but without the option of a 401K plan it’s not as easy for her.

 So I sat down today to do a little research for her.
 Ironically, when I looked up IRA’s, I found that today March 27th, is the #RothIRAMovement.
 Over 140 bloggers, financial companies, and media sites are taking part in this movement.
 It was started by Jeff Rose, a certified financial planner and blogger at GoodFinancialCents.com.
 Rose, who recently gave a speech at his alma mater, discovered that out of the 50 students he was speaking to, none even knew what a Roth IRA was.
 (I will admit that I also did not know what a Roth IRA was when I was in college).
 Rose concluded that “More young adults need to know what the Roth IRA is and how it can have a tremendous impact on their life”.
 Here at Talking Cents we agree.
 So here goes.